A Stochastic GDA Method With Backtracking For Solving Nonconvex Concave Minimax Problems: Related work

-\sa{In this work, we show that a simple backtracking technique can be incorporated into the proximal GDA algorithm with complexity guarantees matching (up to $\cO(1)$ constant) the results given in \cite{lin2020gradient,boct2020alternating}; unlike \cite{lin2020gradient,boct2020alternating,xu2023unified,yang2022faster} discussed above,} our results do not require knowing the Lipschitz constant $L$.
-In summary, our \sa{results provide us with guarantees for} WCMC and WCSC minimax problems\footnote{\sa{Although there are results for WCWC problems with $g=h=0$ under further assumptions, such as negative comonotonicity or existence of a solution to a weak Minty variational inequality, to the best of our knowledge, there are no backtracking results for WCSC and WCMC problems in the form of~\eqref{eq:main-problem}.}} with possibly non-smooth closed convex $h$ and $g$ as in \eqref{eq:main-problem}, and \sa{\sgdab{} algorithm proposed in this paper achieves} the best known complexity in terms of $\epsilon$ \sa{having} the same $\kappa$-dependence as in \cite{lin2020gradient} and \cite{boct2020alternating} without requiring any prior knowledge on neither the Lipschitz constant of $\grad f$ nor on the weak convexity modulus. \sa{Next, we briefly mention some existing work that are closely related to ours.}
+\sa{In this work, we show that a simple backtracking technique can be incorporated into the proximal GDA algorithm with complexity guarantees matching (up to $\cO(1)$ constant) the results given by \cite{lin2020gradient,boct2020alternating}; unlike \citep{lin2020gradient,boct2020alternating,xu2023unified,yang2022faster} discussed above,} our results do not require knowing \rv{the Lipschitz constant $L$, the concavity modulus $\mu$ and the variance bound $\sigma^2$}.
+In summary, to the best of our knowledge, there are no backtracking results for \textit{stochastic} WCSC and WCMC problems in the form of~\eqref{eq:main-problem}, and our \rv{results provide the first guarantees for WCMC and WCSC minimax problems with possibly non-smooth closed convex $h$ and $g$ as in \eqref{eq:main-problem}, and \sa{\sgdab{} algorithm proposed in this paper achieves} the best known complexity in terms of $\epsilon$ without requiring any prior knowledge of the Lipschitz constant and concavity modulus associated with f, or of the variance bound of the stochastic oracle.} \sa{Next, we briefly mention some existing work that are closely related to ours.}

-\textbf{Existing work for the {deterministic setting: WCSC and WCMC minimax problems.}} \sa{For the case \saa{the global Lipschitz constant $L$} is \textit{known}, there are many theoretically efficient methods in the literature, e.g., see~\cite{lin2020near,ostrovskii2021efficient,kong2021accelerated} and references therein.
-When $L$ is known, both Lin \emph{et al.}~\cite{lin2020near} and Ostrovskii \emph{et al.}~\cite{ostrovskii2021efficient} show an iteration complexity of $\tilde\cO(L\kappa^{1/2}\epsilon^{-2})$ for finding an $\epsilon$-stationary point in terms of metric \textbf{(M2)} for deterministic WCSC problems --both algorithms have \textit{three nested loops} and impose restrictions on the closed convex functions, i.e., $g$ and $h$ can only be the indicator functions of some convex sets.
-Furthermore, both \cite{lin2020near} and \cite{ostrovskii2021efficient} establish an iteration complexity of $\tilde\cO(\epsilon^{-2.5})$ for deterministic WCMC problems, which is later improved to $\cO(\epsilon^{-2.5})$ in~\cite{kong2021accelerated}.
-Due to huge amount of recent work in this area, to limit the discussion in \cref{table_deter}, we only list some closely related \textit{single-loop} methods that require $L$ for solving \textit{deterministic} WCSC and WCMC minimax problems.}